-You have finally decided to get yourself some new fancy hair, but wondering how do you actually sleep with extensions?
+You have finally decided to get yourself some new fancy hair, but wondering how do you sleep with extensions?
 What about hair wigs?
+Even more, can you sleep comfortably?
 There are some do’s and don’ts when it comes to sleeping with your newly acquired hair, and it all depends on the type of extensions you have.

 There is not a single rule that applies to all extensions so you shouldn’t make any assumptions.

-Knowing can you sleep with hair extensions and how is crucial for keeping your new hair beautiful and damage free.
-It will also provide you with important insight about how each type works.
+Knowing can you sleep with hair extensions and how is crucial for keeping your new hair beautiful and damage-free?
+It will also provide you with important insight into how each type works.
 For more details, check our article on sleeping tips.

 1 Can You Sleep with Hair Extensions?